 Creating reasonable time limits for Missouri lawsuits

-In Missouri, companies can be held liable for products sold decades ago — even if they aren’t the original manufacturer.
-Current state law on this issue creates a major burden for retailers, who may be forced to indefinitely defend products if the company that made the product has gone out of business.
+Current state law on this issue also creates a major burden for retailers, who may be forced to indefinitely defend products that they did manufacture in the event that the company that made the product has gone out of business.

 “I believe Missouri businesses should not have perpetual liability exposure for products they sell past an appropriate period of time, which I believe is captured in this bill — and certainly not exposure that extends 20, 30, 40 or 50 years beyond the time that a product enters the stream of commerce.” said Jeffrey Groves, senior vice president and general counsel at O’Reilly Auto Parts.
 “Requiring innocent retailers to defend someone else’s product in these circumstances is not fair … After the passage of decades manufacturers go out of business for a variety of reasons.
 Their employees are either dead or spread to the wind.
 And it becomes very, very difficult to defend someone else’s product in that situation and yet that’s what we ask retailers to do in Missouri.”

 This concern was echoed by Janea Danuser, vice president of Danuser Machine.

 “As a stable long-term company, Danuser has outlasted suppliers,” she said.
 “Yes, we are a manufacturer, but we do require suppliers to supply us some small parts and components.
 Once those suppliers have gone out of business, we are left to defend their products.”